 Rebecca sobbed, her shoulder slumped and her cheek became wet with tears.
 She finally surrendered to his request.

-“Quick Rebecca, take the boy and get the hell out of here!”
+“Quick, Rebecca!
+Take the boy and get the hell out of here!”
 Sinclair roared.

-“No!” she argued, “He will kill you!”
+“No!” she argued, then broke into another sob.
+“He will kill you!”

 “He’d kill us both if you don’t go now with the boy.”

-Sauntering towards him, T-Rex shot him a venomous glance.
-“I’d make sure your wife watches as I disembowel you.”
+He rubbed the knife against his palm and said, “I’d make sure your wife watches as I disembowel you.”

 He killed him.

 Rebecca whimpered with the child crying in her arms.
 She shook him gently to keep him quiet.
 And it worked.
 The child quieted down and soon drifted to sleep.